sci-hpc/scicluster/jobs/batch.rst

 Batch system
 ============

-The Sci-cluster-testing system is a resource that is shared between many of users and to ensure fair use everyone must do their computations by submitting jobs through a batch system that will execute the applications on the available resources.
+The Scicluster system is a resource that is shared between many of users and to ensure fair use everyone must do their computations by submitting jobs through a batch system that will execute the applications on the available resources.

-The batch system on Sci-cluster-testing is `SLURM <https://slurm.schedmd.com/>`_ (Simple Linux Utility for Resource Management.)
+The batch system on Scicluster is `SLURM <https://slurm.schedmd.com/>`_ (Simple Linux Utility for Resource Management.)